abhijeetrai5/Tamper-detection-in-digital-videos/README.md

 # Tamper-detection-in-digital-videos
-A peice of code for detecting scene breaks, frames insertion in digital videos using the edge detection algorithm.
+A piece of code for detecting scene breaks, frames insertion in digital videos using the edge detection algorithm.

 ## Motivation
 Now days there are lots of software’s available in the market for editing